huy/browser_programming/README.markdown

          ...
       });

-In that case, DOM element can be later attached to one of existing element of `Window.document`
+In that case, DOM element can be later attached to one of existing element of `window.document`

       var AppView = Backbone.View.extend({
         ...